 For several decades I’ve played competitive tennis on the cement courts in Southern California.
 In hindsight, being slightly bowlegged exaggerated the pressure and forces on my knees, so its not surprising that I developed knee arthritis and significant knee pain.
 I am a pharmaceutical chemist for those who don’t know me and have a master’s degree in clinical nutrition.
-Unfortunately, the pain developed close to 30 years ago before becoming an expert on plant chemistry and its potential...Read More
+Unfortunately, the pain developed close to 30 years ago before I became an expert on plant chemistry and its...Read More

 Arthritis is a common condition that impacts more than 50 million adults in the United States.
 It is the most common cause of disability, accounting for more than 12 million lost workdays each year.
 If you or someone you love has been diagnosed with arthritis recently, these facts will help you better understand – and hopefully manage – this condition.
 Arthritis is among the oldest-known human conditions Arthritis isn’t deadly, and it doesn’t decrease the quality of life substantially, as...Read More